-The opening ceremony begins at 6 p.m.
-Friday, August 3 and will also include a welcome and an opportunity to learn about the Arboretum’s scientific efforts and collaboration with researchers in Asian nations to protect and conserve trees.
-Visitors can enjoy dance, drumming, a traditional Chinese Lion Dance, and authentic Asian cuisine.
+Opening Night will also include an opportunity to learn about the Arboretum’s scientific efforts and collaboration with researchers in Asian nations to protect and conserve trees.
+Visitors can enjoy dance, drumming, a traditional Chinese lion dance, a first look at the bonsai show, sumo wrestling demonstration and authentic Asian cuisine.

 The festival will continue on Saturday, August 3, and Sunday, August 4, and will feature five performance areas showcasing a range of entertainment including traditional ensemble music from Bali, known as gamelan, an interactive Bollywood dance party, Japanese storytelling, as well as music and dancing from the Philippines, Korea and Indonesia and more.

 The weekend will also feature athletic demonstrations including sumo wrestling, Korean tae kwon do, Filipino martial arts and Japanese shinkendo swordsmanship.
 Additionally, visitors can play games and enjoy activities common in Asian countries, including cricket, badminton and origami folding.
 Throughout the weekend, festival goers can feast on Asian menu options provided by a selection of food trucks.